nollenr/CloudFormationVPC/README.md

 <br><br>
 For instructions on creating a stack using this CloudFormation Template via the CLI, us the instructions [below](Creating-the-stack-with-the-AWS-CLI)
 <br><br>
+For instructions on adding a Network Load Balancer to the infrastructure created by this CloudFormation Template, follow the instructions [below](add-a-network-load-balancer-to-the-infrastructure)

 # Security Warnings
 **The ca.crt and ca.key created by this template are the same for all executions.**  Anyone with access to this CloudFormation template has the CA key for the cluster.